-The Group uses many storage and warehousing facilities located on its industrial sites and elsewhere that may present risks to the environment or to public health and safety.
-The Group could be held liable for accidents occurring in the storage and warehousing facilities that it uses.
+Arkema uses many storage and warehousing facilities located on its industrial sites and elsewhere that may present risks to the environment or to public health and safety.
+Arkema could be held liable for accidents occurring in the storage and warehousing facilities that it uses.

-Moreover, some of the storage providers that the Group uses derive substantial revenues from it in certain regions.
-Should one of these providers fail to perform, the Group could be compelled to renegotiate storage contracts under less favorable terms, or to store its products in other locations.
+Moreover, some of the storage providers that Arkema uses derive substantial revenues from it in certain regions.
+Should one of these providers fail to perform, Arkema could be compelled to renegotiate storage contracts under less favorable terms, or to store its products in other locations.

-To anticipate and minimize the above-mentioned risks related to storage, the Group endeavors to:
+To anticipate and minimize the above-mentioned risks related to storage, Arkema endeavors to: